software-foundations/design-patterns/README.md

 - An observable (subject) is the entity which generate informations to be notified to the observer
 1. getState() -> method in observable
 2. setState() -> method in observable

+## Command

+Command aims to encapsulate a solicitation as an object, allowing parametrize clients with different solicitations, out the solicitations in a queue or register (making a log) the solicitations and suport operations that can be undone

+It is formed for:
+- A client (whose orquestrate everything);
+- A invoker (that invokes the solicitations);
+- One or various command objects (that make the ligation between the receiver and the action to be done);
+- A receiver (the object which will executes the action at the end).